Two Days In Dublin Itinerary

 The Goat Boat

-You could also do see this area from the goat boat.
+You could also do see this area from the water.
 This fast boat brings you on a wildlife and history tour in this part of Dublin Bay.
 It's the most fun thing to do in all of Dublin for me!
 You have to book well in advance for it.
 Superb!

 1pm-2pm: Lunch